Deminarcis/PenBox/README.md

 - disk space, Depends how much Kali you want.
 The image this script pulls is a base image and is just enough to boot.
 - systemD, we're using system files to control it as a service
 - An understanding of how to install software on the CLI as the Kali image has no tools when installed, you gotta do that yourself.

+---

+### how to use

+- Run the install script for your platform (MacOS or Linux)
+- If on Linux run:
+    - `systemctl --user start container-kali`
+    - `podman attach --latest` (or use the ID assigned to the container)
+- If on MacOS start the container and run the attach command above

+To stop the container on Linux run `systemctl --user stop container-kali`